mylabpcb/myCPU/pages/en/mycpu/kit.md

 hero_darken: false
 ---

-> This content is under development.
+> The content is under development, the final version will be as soon as possible.

 Because I’m an individual and I have not an online store, the only way I have to afford the manufacturing process is through a crowdfunding campaign, but before that I need to know how many people could be interested in get the myCPU One kit.
 You can find below detailed information about the kit.
 {: style="text-align: justify"}